 Dir : Ali Abbasi | Fantasy Drama | Sweden | 104’

-Tina (Melander) has always been an outsider because she suffers from her neanderthal physical appearance of flaring nostrils and a facial gurning movement that marks her out to have the heightened sensory perception of an animal.
+Tina (Melander) has always been an outsider because she suffers from a neanderthal physical appearance of flaring nostrils and a facial gurning movement that mark her out to have the heightened sensory perception of an animal.
 She feels a particular affinity to the wildlife near her comfortable cabin in the heavily forested woods between Finland and Sweden, and can sense when deer or moose are about to cross the country road.
-As a customs officer, she also has a keen awareness for criminality but feels diminished by her ‘otherness’ and is desperately lonely, Meanwhile, her live-boyfriend Roland (Jorgen Thorssen) treats her like a pair of old carpet slippers and is more interested in his pack of dobermans.
+As a customs officer, she has a keen awareness for criminality but she feels diminished by her otherness and lonely: her live-boyfriend Roland (Jorgen Thorssen) is more interested in his pack of dobermans.

-One day Tina spots an unusual traveller going through customs.
-He looks like her male double and Tina feels a palpable attraction to Vore (Eero Milonoff).
-Judging from the contents of his luggage he could be an entomologist, but on further examination this is not all he appears to be.
-Has Tina found love for the first time, or just somebody who feels familiar?
-There’s a tone of optimism on the romantic front, and also workwise as Tina’s sensory talents see her becoming the key investigator in the hunt for a local paedophile.
+One day she spots an unusual traveller going through custom who looks like her male double and Tina feels a palpable attraction to Vore (Eero Milonoff) who seems to be an entomologist, from the contents of his luggage, though on further examination this is not all he appears to be.
+Has Tina found love for the first time, or just somebody from her own tribe?
+There’s a tone of optimism on the romantic front, and also workwise as Tina’s talents see her become the key investigator in the hunt for a local paedophile.

 Abbasi masterfully manages the subtle strands of his storyline while keeping the tension taut and a dark humour bubbling under the surface.
-Melander’s Tina is a gentle and almost submissive character who keeps her tale between her legs, and we feel for her even when her confidence makes her more assertive after meeting Vore.
-This confidence enables her to confront her elderly father – who has clearly duped her since childhood – and her useless boyfriend.
-A rare curio that keeps you guessing all the way to its unexpected finale.
+Melander’s Tina is gentle and almost submissive character who keeps her tale between her legs, and we feel for her even when her confidence make her more assertive after meeting Vore, particularly towards her elderly father who has clearly duped her since childhood, and her useless boyfriend.
+But the denouement of is quite unexpected in this rare curio that keeps you guessing all the way to the end.
 MT